The beautiful new edition of The Pollinator Garden Planning Deck is now available at your favorite bookseller!

 A good rule of thumb is: Leave 50% of what you plant for other creatures.

 We plant parsley, basil, and dill as companion plants for tomatoes and lettuce.
 These are host plants for the Swallowtail butterfly.
-Catnip is beloved not only by cats, but also by bees.
+Catnip is beloved not only by cats, but also by goldfinches and bees.

 Every pollinator loves sunflowers!
 There is one perennial sunflower, Maximilian sunflower.
 The rest are fast-growing annuals.
 They provide oodles of pollen, seeds for birds, and when the flower heads flop over, the backs of the heads catch water just like a birdbath.
 If you look at the center of a sunflower, you will see the pattern of the Nautilus shell and the hurricane.
-This is one of nature’s most common patterns, and is described in math as the Fibonacci series (most efficient).
+This is one of nature’s most common patterns, and is described in math by the Fibonacci series (most efficient pattern for filling space).

 Clumping grasses have a dense base and form a beautiful mound.
 We planted these grasses to mark the ends of beds that flank paths through our pollinator garden.